Danielhp95/Regym/README.md

-# Regym: Reinforcement learning Framework research framework
+# Regym: Reinforcement learning research framework

-Framework to carry out both Single-Agent and Multi-Agent Reinforcement Learning experiments.
-Developed by PhD heros at the University of York.
+Framework to carry out both Single-Agent and Multi-Agent Reinforcement Learning experiments at a relative scale, with an initial focus on Self-Play.
+Developed by PhD students at the University of York.
 This framework has been in constant development since December 2018, and will continue to evolve to add new features and algorithms for many more years!

 ## Features

 + PyTorch implementation of: [DQN](https://arxiv.org/abs/1312.5602),[Double DQN](https://arxiv.org/abs/1509.06461),[Double Dueling DQN](https://arxiv.org/abs/1511.06581),[A2C](https://hackernoon.com/intuitive-rl-intro-to-advantage-actor-critic-a2c-4ff545978752),[REINFORCE](https://danielhp95.github.io/policy-gradient-algorithms-a-review),[PPO](https://arxiv.org/abs/1707.06347)...
-+ Every implementation is compatible with [OpenAI gym](https://github.com/openai/gym) and [Unity](https://github.com/Unity-Technologies/ml-agents) environments.
++ Every implementation is compatible with [OpenAI Gym](https://github.com/openai/gym) and [Unity](https://github.com/Unity-Technologies/ml-agents) environments.
-+ Self-Play training scheme for Multi-Agent environments, as introduced [here](https://danielhp95.github.io/assets/pdfs/COG-2019-submission.pdf).
++ State-of-the-art Self-Play trainings scheme for Multi-Agent environments, as introduced [here](https://danielhp95.github.io/assets/pdfs/COG-2019-submission.pdf).
 + Emphasis on cross-compatibility and clear interfaces to add new algorithms.
 See [Adding a new algorithm](docs/adding-a-new-algorithm.md).
 + (In development) Test suite to test and benchmark each algorithm on: compatibility on Discrete / Continuous observation / action spaces.
 Proof of learning, proof of reproducability.
 + (In development) Parallel actors per algorithm.